New sponsor, new name: Introducing the Sky Sport Breakers

 The deal sees Sky Sport replace SkyCity as the main sponsor - a shift that has already been reflected across the team's social media channels.

 This deal also coincides with an announcement Sky Sport has signed a substantial extension deal with the NBL to continue broadcasting all NBL matches from the 2019/20 season.
-From October, SKY Sport will broadcast 126 regular season NBL games plus the NBL finals.
+From October, Sky Sport will broadcast 126 regular season NBL games plus the NBL finals.

 "We're delighted to be deepening our support for basketball in New Zealand as it continues to grow in popularity and participation," said Sky chief executive Martin Stewart.

-"ur partnership with the SKY Sport Breakers and broadcast extension with the NBL will further enhance our basketball offering and bring fans even closer to the action."
+"Our partnership with the SKY Sport Breakers and broadcast extension with the NBL will further enhance our basketball offering and bring fans even closer to the action."

 Sky Sport first broadcast the NBL competition in 2003, and has screened every Breakers match live, home and away, since the 2015/16 season, along with producing all of the home matches since 2010.

-This is the first big marketing move Sky has made since its appointment marketing heavy hitter Steve Bayliss in May.
+This is the first big marketing move Sky has made since its appointment of marketing heavy hitter Steve Bayliss in May.

 Read more: